0tv0renakniga/ds_masters/dsc_207/module_2/mod_2_quiz.md

 <summary><strong>Correct Answer:</strong></summary>

 ✅ arr.ndim

+<strong>Explanation:</strong>
+In NumPy, the `ndim` attribute returns the number of dimensions (or axes) of an array.
+The `shape` attribute returns a tuple with the size of each dimension, `type()` returns the data type of the object, and `dim` is not a valid NumPy array attribute.
 </details>

-**Explanation:** In NumPy, the `ndim` attribute returns the number of dimensions (or axes) of an array.
-The `shape` attribute returns a tuple with the size of each dimension, `type()` returns the data type of the object, and `dim` is not a valid NumPy array attribute.

 ## Question 4
 **Given the following numpy array: `new_array = np.array([1,2,3], dtype=np.complex128)`, what will be the output of `new_array.itemsize`?**